Chain algebras of finite distributive lattices: Acknowledgement

 \section{Acknowledgement}

 First of all we would like to thank Jürgen Herzog for introducing the notion of chain algebras of finite distributive lattices, for suggesting the statement of \Cref{thm:mainplanar}, and for many helpful comments throughout our work with this project.
-We also thank Aldo Conca and Rodica Dinu for the rewarding discussions around the topics of this paper.
-Finally, many thanks to Per Alexandersson for his insightful remarks about $(P, \omega)$-Eulerian polynomials.
+Many thanks to Per Alexandersson for his insightful remarks about $(P, \omega)$-Eulerian polynomials.
+We also thank Aldo Conca for the rewarding discussions around the topics of this paper.
+Finally, we thank the anonymous referees for their careful reading and suggestions.

 The first author was supported by a fellowship from the Wenner-Gren Foundations (grant WGF2022-0052), and the second author was supported by the grant KAW-2019.0512 from the Knut and Alice Wallenberg Foundation.